rgnet1/tidal-dl/README.md

 from a web browser.
 You must have an active tidal subscription.

 # WARNING - 11/21/2021
+After Tidal's subscription model change:
+1. You must re-do the tidal login or add an updated tidal token to the mapped volume
-After Tidal's subscription model change, Master quality is not currently working.
+2. Master quality is not currently working.
 Lossless CD quality is the highest quality currently.
-As soon as tidal-dl is updated, I will update this container
+As soon as tidal-dl is updated, I will update this container.

 ## Usage
 Here are some example snippets to help you get started creating a container.